 Last, and most importantly, your Board and the Management are committed to reward vou. the shareholders, who have been steadfast in supporting through thick and thin.
 The Board has recommended payment of dividend of ₹2.25 per share of face value ₹5, an increase of 50% on the 'regular' dividend paid last year.
 I sincerely thank all of you for vour continued support and encouragement.

 With best wishes for the unfolding FY 2022-23!

 Sincerely,

 Pradip Dubhashi Chairman

 A SMALL CONTRIBUTION TO OUR COMMUNITY

-We continue to do our bit to support our community and make a difference in people's lives
+support our community and make a difference in people's lives